 In 2010 Mesa undertook a tremendous restructuring in which the company returned over 100 excess aircraft and drastically reorganized its operations to focus almost exclusively on the operation of large regional jets.
 This restructuring was recognized by Mesa's partners in February 2014 when US Airways extended the term covering its original 38 CRJ-900 aircraft and for the addition of four CRJ-900 aircraft to its fleet.

 In May 2014, in the company further expanded its relationship with the new American Airlines by finalizing an agreement for the addition of 6 more CRJ 900 aircraft to its fleet.

 In June 2014, the company launched service of the first of 30 new Embraer 175 E-Jets in its United Express operation from Houston’s George Bush Intercontinental Airport.

-The company recently announced, that beginning in late 2014, it will consolidate its flying for American from bases in DFW and Phoenix and for United from bases in Washington Dulles and Houston.
+In late 2014, the company began consolidating its flying for American from bases in DFW and Phoenix and for United from bases in Washington Dulles and Houston.

 Mesa’s continued success is rooted in the company’s foundation as a high-quality, high service, low-cost regional airline.
 The founding principles established by Larry Risley remain today, and with its focus on strategic growth and long-term success, Mesa Airlines is poised to continue its longstanding role as a leader in the regional aviation industry.